ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 > ~~~
 > {: .commands}
 >
-> Depending on you exact version of git, you might get an error like the following when
+> Depending on your exact version of git, you might get an error like the following when
 > trying to rename the branch:
 >
 > ~~~